jimpudar/blog/content/debian-router.md

-Title: Adventures in Building a Debian Router: The Old
+Title: Adventures in Rolling Your Own Router: Part I
 Date: 2021-01-16
 Category: Development
-Tags: router, debian, pihole
+Tags: router, arch, linux, debian, pihole
-Slug: debian-router
+Slug: router-part-1
 Author: Jim Pudar
-Summary: Details on my old router configuration
+Summary: Details of my old router configuration
 Status: published

 I've been rolling my own router / firewall solution for several years now.
-I started out using OpenBSD, but even though I loved of `pf` I eventually switched over to Arch Linux.
+I started out using OpenBSD, but even though I loved `pf` I eventually switched over to Arch Linux.
 Throughout all these years, I've been using PiHole installed on a Raspberry Pi 3 for DNS based ad-blocking.

-My Arch based router is getting a little crufty, and my documentation is sparse (thanks, past me!), so I have decided now is a good time to start from scratch with Debian, documenting the entire process from start to finish.
+My Arch based router is getting a little crufty, and my documentation is sparse (thanks, past me!), so I have decided now is a good time to start from scratch, documenting the entire process from start to finish.

-The goal is to end up with a Debian based router / firewall running PiHole for DNS/DHCP and using native systemd services wherever possible.
+The goal is to end up with a router / firewall running PiHole for DNS/DHCP and using native systemd services wherever possible.
 I would also like the total power drawn by my router / switch / access point to be reduced.

 In this first post, I'll describe my current system.

 # Hardware

-I'll outline everything plugged into my [APC UPS](https://www.apc.com/shop/us/en/products/APC-Power-Saving-Back-UPS-Pro-1500/P-BR1500G).
+I'll list everything plugged into my [APC UPS](https://www.apc.com/shop/us/en/products/APC-Power-Saving-Back-UPS-Pro-1500/P-BR1500G).
 The power draw of all these components will determine how long my WiFi stays online during a power outage.